How to put your recycling and non-recyclable waste out correctly

 What powers do we have?

-We have powers to tell householders how waste containers, such as:
+We have powers to tell householders how waste containers should be put out for collection.

 • sacks